 Capital One Venture and Venture One Sign-Up Bonus

-The Capital One Venture Rewards Credit Card: Enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel, with the Capital One Venture Rewards Credit Card.
+The Capital One Venture Rewards Credit Card: New Capital One Venture Rewards Credit Card cardholders can earn 75,000 miles once they spend $4,000 on purchases within the first three months of account opening, equal to $750 in travel.

 Capital One VentureOne Rewards Credit Card: 20,000 bonus miles after spending $500 on purchases within 3 months from account opening, equal to $200 in travel